pallets/jinja/docs/tricks.rst

     {% endfor %}
     </ul>

-`cycle` can take an unlimited amount of strings.
+`cycle` can take an unlimited number of strings.
 Each time this tag is encountered the next item from the list is rendered.